Accessibility and Social Justice

 Area of Rescue Assistance

-An Area of Rescue Assistance will be established and clearly marked with signage on the Mezzanine Level and on the 2nd Floor Conference Level.
+An Area of Rescue Assistance will be established and clearly marked with signage on the 2nd Floor Conference Level and the 4th Floor Conference Level.
 In the event of a hotel evacuation during meeting hours, hotel staff will check these areas for attendees who require assistance.

 The Comfort Zone provides a quiet environment for you to relax, reflect, and re-energize.
 This space is available to ALL conference attendees, no matter where you are staying.
+Please silence your devices and refrain from talking on cell phones in this area.
 Please feel free to bring your morning coffee or afternoon snack and relax, unwind, or get organized for the rest of your day.
 This space should not be used for committee meetings.

-The Comfort Zone is located in the Columbus Suite on the 2nd Floor Conference Level and available during the following hours:
+The Comfort Zone is located in the Widney Room, 2nd Floor Conference Level and available during the following hours:

-An all-gender restroom is located near registration on the Mezzanine Level.
-This facility is available because it is important that all members feel safe and included.
+An all-gender restroom is located across from the Hershey Room on the 2nd Floor Conference Level.
+This facility is available because it is important that all attendees feel safe and included.

 For many transgender people and people who do not conform to societal gender norms, using a public restroom is a daily struggle.
 Trans and gender expansive people are often harassed, physically assaulted, or questioned by authorities in both men’s and women’s restrooms if they are assumed to be in the wrong restroom.

 An all-gender restroom provides access to a safe restroom and changing area for people of any gender identity and presentation.
 They also provide a safe space for those who need the assistance of a personal care attendant or those with small children.